 A gripping satire, which spills into sinister weirdness.” — Die Tageszeitung, Berlin

-There’s much, much more on his official website, so we’re not going to duplicate it all here.
-We’re just trying to get you to purchase this book so that Hopkins will maybe stop calling our offices twelve to fourteen times a day demanding to know how the marketing is going.
+There’s much more on his official website, so we’re not going to duplicate it all here.
+We’re just trying to get you to purchase this book so that maybe Hopkins will stop calling our offices twelve to fourteen times a day demanding to know how the marketing is going.

-Oh, and speaking of marketing, we’re adopting a somewhat unorthodox strategy to try to sell this novel, which is just under 500 pages long (i.e., twice as long as a debut novel is supposed to be according to the rules), and which doesn’t quite conform to the genre formulas of either a sci-fi or a literary novel, or any other formula or rules for that matter.
+Oh, and speaking of marketing, we’re adopting a somewhat unorthodox strategy to try to sell this novel, which is approximately 500 pages long (i.e., twice as long as a debut novel is supposed to be according to “the rules”), and which doesn’t quite conform to the genre formulas of either a sci-fi or a literary novel … or any other formula or rules for that matter.
 In addition to which, if you’re at all familiar with Hopkins’ plays or his political satire, you can probably imagine the challenge we’re facing in releasing this book into a literary market almost totally dominated by a small cartel of extremely powerful corporate publishers.
-These enormous corporations (and the folks who serve them) are who mostly decide which books we get to read, which is why so much of contemporary literature is so formulaic and immediately forgettable.
-It’s not a question of censorship or anything; it’s just that the corporate literary establishment (and the MFA factory system that feeds it) tends to produce, publish, and promote books that align with the views of its members, many of whom come from extremely wealthy families, which is how they can afford those expensive MFA programs, or their unpaid internships at prestigious publishers, or … all right, we think you get the picture.
+These enormous corporations (and the people who serve them) are who mostly decide which books we get to read, which is why so much of contemporary literature is so formulaic and instantly forgettable.
+It’s not a question of censorship or anything; it’s just that the corporate literary establishment (and the MFA factory system that feeds it) tends to produce, publish, and promote books which align with the views of its members, many of whom come from extremely wealthy families, which is how they can afford those expensive MFA programs, and their unpaid internships at prestigious publishers, and … all right, we think you get the picture.

-The point is, you won’t be seeing any ads for ZONE 23 in The New York Times, or encountering any in-store displays of strategically positioned stacks of the book on the tables of whatever corporate behemoth has underpriced your local bookstore to death.
-Instead, we’ll be relying on you to help spread the word to other readers, and to post reviews on Amazon.com, and your blog, and Twitter, and Facebook, and so on, and to ask your favorite bookstore to stock it, and to otherwise generate a groundswell of interest, which is the only way we’re going to be able to compete with those aforementioned corporate publishers.
+The point is, you won’t be seeing any ads for ZONE 23 in The New York Times, or encountering any fancy in-store displays, or strategically positioned stacks of the book on the tables of whatever corporate behemoth has underpriced your local bookstore to death.
+Instead, we’ll be relying on you to help spread the word to other readers, and to post reviews on Amazon.com, and your blog, and Twitter, and Facebook, and so on, and to ask your local bookstore to stock it, and to otherwise generate a groundswell of interest, which is the only way we’re going to be able to compete with those aforementioned corporate publishers.